Eshal-Fathima/Eshal-Fathima/README.md

 ## About Me

-I am a third-year student specializing in **Big Data Analytics** with a strong interest in data-driven systems and analytical problem solving.
+I am a third-year undergraduate student specializing in **Big Data Analytics**, with a strong interest in data-driven systems and analytical problem-solving.

-I focus on building a strong foundation in data analysis, database systems, and programming fundamentals, while continuously improving my technical skills.
+I am focused on building a solid foundation in data analysis, database systems, and programming fundamentals, while continuously strengthening my technical and problem-solving skills.
+I am passionate about leveraging data to derive meaningful insights and contribute to impactful projects.

 ## Technical Skills